xserban/GraphRepo/README.md

 #### 1.1 Prereq
 The only requirement is to have Python >=3.5 and Docker installed on your system.

-#### 1.2 Install the production release with pip using the following command.
-Please be aware that the final release may miss some functionality.
+#### 1.2 Install using pip

+The production release can be installed using pip:

 ```
 $ pip install graphrepo
 ```

 #### Alternative: Install the development version

+Note that the development version may have new, but unreliable or poorly documented features.

 ```
 $ git clone --recurse-submodules https://github.com/NullConvergence/GraphRepo
 $ cd graphrepo/